mhammo/powerbi-powerpoint-service/README.md

 ## Installation Instructions

-Run the following commands
+Run the following commands:
 1. `` npm install ``
 2. Run `` npm start `` to start the express server
 3. (OPTIONAL) Included is a VS code debug config, feel free to use that to debug the application.
 It's set to work with the debug library, for any debug thread set with "PROJECT:" in it's name.

 ## Project Configuration